cosmelectronics/Arduino-Project/Digital Ammeter/README.md

 ## Code

-The code for this project is available in the `main.ino` file.
+The code for this project is available in the `digital_ammeter.ino` file.
 Below is a brief overview of the code structure:

 1. **Include Libraries**: The necessary libraries for the LCD and I2C communication are included.
 2. **Initialize LCD**: The LCD is initialized with its I2C address.